CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/pun-2016195/index.md

   for training the optimal parameters and to evaluate the proposed scheme, respectively.
   The experimental results show that the proposed scheme is effective, especially for the multi-objects splicing.
-In addition, the proposed scheme is proven to be superior to the existing state-of-the-art method.
+In addition, the proposed scheme is proven to be superior to the existing state-of-the-art method.</div>
 tags:
 - Multi-scale noise estimation
 - Noise level function